Soar Through the Treetops on a Zip Line

 2013-So much has changed at the Forest Park- they now have completed an aviary, and butterfly house, they have a play area and a aerial tram (all included in the price).
 Fun for everyone in the family.
 Check out the park info La Marquesa Forest Park article

 Normally, when we review an attraction that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the guys at The Original Canopy Tour were kind enough to offer us our tour for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

 Prices vary depending on whether you are on a cruise or hotel tour, or are local.
-Locals pay $75 per person, no transportation provided.
-Visitors cost $100 per person if they drive themsleves, if a visitor needs transportation the cost is $125 per person.
-Add 7% IVU tax.
-Reservations required- no walk ins. $75 deposit required ahead of time via credit card on their website.
+Locals pay $80 per person, no transportation provided.
+Visitors cost $100 per person, no transportation provided.
+If a visitor needs transportation the cost is $125 per person.
+Prices do not include IVU (sales tax).
+Reservations required – no walk ins.
 Contact them for specifics.
-Note: they have contracts with many cruise lines, so if you are here on a cruise, you may be required to book through your cruiseline.
+Note: they have contracts with many cruise lines, so if you are here on a cruise, you may be required to book through your cruise line.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-The tours are at 9am, 11am, 1pm, and 3pm. and reservations are required.
+Closed Mondays.
+The tours are at 9am, 11:30am, and 2:30pm. and reservations are required.
 They sometimes even have night tours (in the dark) available!

 Transportation can be arraigned from certain hotels in SJ.

 Allow 1½ to 2 hours for the tour.
 Larger groups take longer.